SysKitTeam/docs-point/how-to/syskit-point-quick-start-guide.md

 ## External Links

-Whenever possible, SysKit Point shows you an external link so you can, e.g., quickly open a site in SharePoint Online or send an email to Office 365 Group.
+Whenever possible, SysKit Point shows you an external link so you can, e.g., quickly open a site in SharePoint Online or send an email to Microsoft 365 Group.
 External links are marked with an icon that suggests you will leave the current context, and to distinguish them from drill links mentioned above, they are colored blue.

 ![SysKit Point - External link for a site](../.gitbook/assets/syskit-point-quick-start-guide_syskit-point-external-link-for-a-site.png)